pypsa-meets-earth/pypsa-earth/doc/tutorial_sector.rst

 Configuration
 ---------------------------------------------

-All the configuration for a sector-coupled run are present in the ``config.default.yaml`` file.
+The major configuration parameters for a sector-coupled run are present in the ``config.default.yaml`` file.
 In particular, the default value for foresight parameter is set to ``overnight``.
 For the purpose of this tutorial, ``test/config.sector.yaml`` will be used in addition to ``config.default.yaml`` to run the sector-coupled model.
 That allows to enable using a lightweight tutorial datakit